Maths at Springfield

 What does Mathematics look like at Springfield?

 In the Early Years, children develop the fundamental basic skills upon which they will build throughout the school.
 These basics include counting, number recognition, simple addition and subtraction.
-In the Foundation Stage, Maths is planned using the ‘Development Matters in the Early Years Foundation Stage’ (EYFS), the non-statutory guidance material that supports practitioners in implementing the statutory requirements of the EYFS.
 Children are encouraged to learn through active, play based activities which are a mixture of teacher and self-led.
 Children are able to follow up whole class led activities independently in workshop time and have access to a wide range of practical apparatus to support their mathematical development.

-In Key Stages One and Two, we follow the National Curriculum for Mathematics and use the scheme of work developed by the Academies Enterprise Trust (AET) and supported by White Rose planning.
+In Key Stages One and Two, we follow the National Curriculum for Mathematics and use the scheme of work developed by the Academies Enterprise Trust (AET).

 School Mathematics Policies